Inside Loewe Fall/Winter 2026

 Early reactions from fashion editors and industry observers have largely focused on the subtlety of the transition.

-Rather than attempting to replicate Anderson’s conceptual experimentation, McCollough and Hernandez seem to be redefining Loewe through clarity and product strength.
+Rather than attempting to replicate Anderson’s conceptual experimentation, McCollough and Hernandez are redefining Loewe through clarity and product strength.

 Several editors have noted that the collection reflects the designers’ background at Proenza Schouler, particularly in the emphasis on color blocking, structured outerwear, and refined knitwear.

-The consensus appears to be that this second runway is less about spectacle and more about establishing long-term direction.
+The consensus is that this second runway is less about spectacle and more about establishing long-term direction.

 It signals that Loewe’s future may rely on a carefully balanced combination of creativity and commercial precision.

-Loewe’s Fall 2026 collection reflects this shift, but in a controlled manner.
+Loewe Fall 2026 reflects this shift, but in a controlled manner.
 Rather than embracing excessive decoration, the house introduces boldness through proportion and color.

-The result is a collection that feels expressive without losing its sense of discipline.
+The collection feels expressive without losing its sense of discipline.

 Final Assessment

-Under McCollough and Hernandez, the house appears to be moving toward a carefully balanced identity—one that preserves Loewe’s artistic heritage while refining its product focus.
+Under McCollough and Hernandez, the house is moving toward a carefully balanced identity — one that preserves Loewe’s artistic heritage while refining its product focus.

 Emerald coats.
 Sculptural silhouettes.
 Clean dresses.